Heating and Cooling

 - Make sure air returns and registers are not blocked by furniture, carpeting, or drapes.

-- Use kitchen, bath, and other ventilating fans wisely, turning them off as soon as they have done the job.
-Depending on where they are used, a ventilating fan will complete 8–15 air changes per hour (ACH).
+- Use kitchen, bath, and other ventilating fans wisely, turning them off as soon as they've done the job.
+Depending on where they're used, a ventilating fan will complete 8–15 air changes per hour (ACH).
 If left running when not needed, this will cause your heating or cooling system to run more often.

 - During the heating season, keep draperies and blinds on your south-facing windows open during the day to allow the sun to help warm your home.